esciencecenter-digital-skills/Natural-language-processing/episodes/01-welcome.md

 ## What will we be covering in this lesson?

 This lesson provides a high-level introduction to NLP with particular emphasis on applications in the humanities and the social sciences.
+We will focus on solving a particular problem over the lesson, that is how to identify key info in text (such as people, places, companies, dates and more) and labeling each one of them with the right category name.
+Towards the end of the lesson, we will cover also other types of applications (such as topic modelling, and text generation).

-After following this lessons, learners will be able to:
+After following this lesson, learners will be able to:

 - Explain and differentiate what are the core topics in NLP
 - Identify what kinds of tasks NLP techniques excel at, and what are their limitations
-- Summarise and apply the practical, technical steps involved in preparing text (preprocessing)
+- Structure a typical NLP pipeline
-- Extract vector representations of individual words, visualise it and manipulate (word embeddings)
+- Extract vector representations of individual words, visualise and manipulate it
-- Solve Named Entity Recognition (NER) with BERT
-- Summarise what other tasks are solvable with large language models
+- Applying a machine learning algorithm to textual data to extract and categorise names of entities (e.gs., places, people)
+- Apply popular tools and libraries used to solve other tasks in NLP (such as topic modelling, and text generation)

+::::::::::::::::::::::::::::::::::::: keypoints
+- A lesson on Natural language processing in Python is for researchers working in the field of Humanities and/or Social Sciences
+- This lesson is an introduction to NLP and aims at implementing first practical NLP applications from scratch